- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Madrid Gay Pride (June/July)

-A week-long event towards the end of June, Madrid Gay Pride attracts over a million people from across the globe every year and is, according to the organisers, the biggest gay pride parade in Europe.
+A week-long event towards the end of June, and ending on the first Saturday of July, Madrid Gay Pride attracts over a million people from across the globe every year and is, according to the organisers, the biggest gay pride parade in Europe.
 Attendees of all kinds enjoy dressing up and watching a variety of performances, before the big parade, which is the festival's culmination.

 Los Verano de la Villa (June to September)